keyvisions/bpms/README.md

 Technologies
 =
-This project is built on HTML, SVG, XML, CSS, javascript, node.js and JSON (versions available as of 11/09/2014).
-Raphael.js has been adopted to ease SVG development, however, while using it, its limitation have surfaced so probably it will be dropped in favor of bare DOM/SVG handling.
+This project is built on HTML, SVG, XML, CSS, javascript, node.js and JSON.

-Create SVG symbols associated to each BPMN element

 ---
-KeyVisions BPMS icon is a plain circle, it simply represents a process start event.